 In addition to the .nu domains that are reserved according to the above, the following two categories have been blocked from registration.

 - All numerical combinations with the format xxxxxx-xxxx which comprise or may comprise a national registration number.

 - Domain names that begin with two characters followed by two dashes.

 Figure combinations in the format xxxxxx-xxxx constitute or may in the future constitute a civil registration number.
 The block was introduced following a recommendation from the Swedish Data Inspection Board in order to protect the privacy of private individuals.

 Syntax containing two letters followed by two dashes represents internationalized domain names that are reserved.
 They are blocked in accordance with prevailing standards in order to avoid common domain names being regarded as IDN domain names.

 Managment of personal information

-For domain holders information regarding the processing of your personal data you leave in connection with registration of domain name is described in IIS Terms and Conditions applicable for the top-level domain .nu, article 9.
+For domain holders information regarding the processing of your personal data you leave in connection with registration of domain name is described in IIS Integrity policy for the domain name.